rmander-89/breezy-hubspot-sa-poc/README.md

 ---
 # **B. Project Overview**

-This proof-of-concept demonstrates how **Breezy**, a smart HVAC company, could integrate their platform with HubSpot to centralize customer data, track subscription conversions, and leverage AI for smarter lifecycle insights.
+This proof-of-concept demonstrates how **Breezy** could integrate their platform with HubSpot to unify customer data, track subscription conversions, and leverage AI for insights into conversion opportunities.

 The POC includes: